-Some of the services have modes and/or options that determine which FGs, specializations, and/or ports are involved in a particular configuration of the service.
+Some of the services have modes and/or options that determine which ASCs, SCs, and/or ports are involved in a particular configuration of the service.
 The modes of a service represent different variants of the service.
 The values of a mode are mutually exclusive at any given time.
 For example, the Forward Frame service has three Service Data Unit modes: Telecommand (TC) Frame mode, Advanced Orbiting System (AOS) AOS Frame mode, and AOS Channel Access Data Unit (CADU) mode.
 An instance of the Forward Frame service can be configured in only one of these modes at any given time.
 Services can even have multiple mode types, where any one configuration must have values specified for each of the mode types.
 As an abstract example, a service might have one of its mode types being the type of Service Data Unit carried, and another being the kind of space link protocol to use.

 Options are additional capabilities that can be configured as part of the provision or production of the service.
-Options can exist for the service as a whole or they can be ted to specific modes of the service.
+Options can exist for the service as a whole or they can be tied to specific modes of the service.

 Each of the service descriptions includes the following:

-The name of each of the Functional Groups that are used to configure that service in an SLS configuration.
-If the FG is optional or dependent on the mode of the service, those dependencies are also identified;
+The name of each of the ASCs that are used to configure that service in an SLS configuration.
+If the ASC is optional or dependent on the mode of the service, those dependencies are also identified;

-A class diagram of the known or planned FG specialization that will be used to configure that service;
+A class diagram of the known or planned SC that will be used to configure that service;

 If the service has modes, a table that identifies the modes of the service.
 If the service has only one mode type, the syntax “Mn” is used, where n is an integer value that represents one possible mode value for that mode.
 If the service has multiple mode types, each mod type is designated using the syntax “MXn”, where X is an alphabetic character identifying the mode type and where n is an integer value that represents one possible mode value for that mode type.
 The Mode table lists the mode identifiers, the mode names (qualified by mode type if multiple mode type if multiple mode types are available in the service), and a brief description of the mode value;